gvelim/advent2023/src/bin/day13/README.md

 ### Part 1
 Below is the definition of a **_perfect_** and _**smudged**_ pattern reflection:
 ```
-Perfect reflection        Smudged reflection is similar to
+A perfect reflection      A smudged reflection is
-relfects either the       a perfect one, but with a
+MUST contains either      similar toa perfect one,
-first, last or both       *ONE* flawed reflection
+the first or last         but with a *ONE* flawed
-columns or rows           i.e. '2'
+column/row or both        reflection

   <---4--->                 <---4--->
 "#.##.|.##." = 4          "#.##.|.##."
 4